Code12x/Gmail-API/README.md

 # Gmail-API

-An API to get gmail emails as well as send gmail emails.
+An API to get gmail emails as well as send gmail emails using Google's OAuth for authentication.

 WORK IN PROGRESS